Maz Jobrani

-Maziyar Jobrani (مازیار جبرانی; born February 26, 1972), better known as Maz Jobrani, is an American comedian and actor who was part of the "Axis of Evil" comedy group.
+Maziyar Jobrani (Note: مازیار جبرانی) (born February 26, 1972), better known as Maz Jobrani (Note: ماز جبرانی), is an Iranian-American comedian and actor who was part of the "Axis of Evil" comedy group.
 The group appeared on a comedy special on Comedy Central.
 Jobrani has also appeared in numerous films, television shows, including Better Off Ted, on radio, and in comedy clubs.
 His filmography includes roles in The Interpreter, Friday After Next, Dragonfly, and Jimmy Vestvood: Amerikan Hero.
 He appeared as a regular character on the 2017 CBS sitcom Superior Donuts.
 He had been an advisory board member of the National Iranian American Council (NIAC).

 Early life and education

 Jobrani was born in Tehran, Iran.
 He and his parents moved to California when he was six years old.
 He was raised in Tiburon in the San Francisco Bay area.
 He attended Redwood High School in Larkspur, and was inducted into the Redwood distinguished alumni class of 2017.
 Jobrani studied political science and Italian at University of California, Berkeley, where he received a B.A. degree.
 He was enrolled in a PhD program at University of California, Los Angeles when he decided to pursue his childhood dream of acting and performing comedy.